 One of our very own stars and team-mates, Sara Isakovic, a Silver Olympic Medalist, performance psychologist and TEDx speaker, knows the effect the mind can have over the body.
 Sara has hands-on experience as a published researcher in mental training from the University of California San Diego, working with NAVY Seals and Olympic athletes.

 Meditation - and the training of awareness - has gained a lot of attention in recent years.
 Studies have shown the impact of awareness meditation on stress reduction - acting as a coping mechanism to buffer physical and psychological reactions to stress.
 Attentional capacity, cognitive processing and emotion regulation, have all been shown to be positively affected by awareness practices.

 With regards to performance, extensive research has been carried out on the U.S. military, who engage in awareness meditation training as a way to build resilience prior to deployment.
-The data shows improvements in body-based self-regulation, decision making skills, as well as enhanced stress recovery.
+There is evidence for improvements in body-based self-regulation, decision making skills, as well as enhanced stress recovery.

-When considering benefits on physical fitness, a study by Dr. Ellen Langer, a Harvard psychologist, has shown that when participants increased their levels of awareness during workout routines, on average lost 2 pounds in weight, reduced body fat content, and reduced blood pressure.
+When considering benefits on physical fitness, a study by Dr. Ellen Langer, a Harvard psychologist, showed that when participants increased their levels of awareness during workout routines, they lost an average of 2 pounds in weight, reduced body fat content, and lowered blood pressure.

 Interested in learning more?
 Or want to hear more personal stories on the effectiveness of mental training?
-When you join us, you’ll learn from some of the very best athletes in the world and give you a new toolbox to get inspired and motivated to try it out yourself.
+When you join us, you’ll learn from some of the very best athletes in the world and your coach will give you a new set of tools to try it out yourself.